swoole/docker-swoole/README.md

 Image _phpswoole/swoole_ is built using a recent commit from the master branch of the [Swoole](https://github.com/swoole/swoole-src) project.

-Besides that, for each version of Swoole (starting from version 4.4.5), we build images with major versions of PHP (7.1, 7.2, and 7.3) under different architectures (_amd64_ and _arm64v8_ only for now).
+Besides that, we build images with major versions of PHP (7.1 to 7.4) under different architectures (_amd64_ and _arm64v8_ only for now).
 For example, we have following images built for Swoole 4.4.5:

 * `phpswoole/swoole:4.4.5-php7.1`
 * `phpswoole/swoole:4.4.5-php7.2`